10 – The Right Stuff

 Photo: Eva Rinaldi, CC BY-SA 2.0 <https://creativecommons.org/licenses/by-sa/2.0>, via Wikimedia Commons

 Our top 10 Bryan Ferry Songs list looks at the Bryan Ferry songs released during the solo career of the former leader of the legendary band Roxy Music.
-Born in 1945, Bryan Ferry is an elegant pop-rock figure from Durham, England, known for his amazing talent not only in England but globally.
+Born in 1945, Bryan Ferry is an elegant pop-rock figure from Durham, England, known for his incredible talent not only in England but globally.
 The songwriter and musician has been active in the music industry since 1967.
 Bryan Ferry’s prominence in the music industry came when he was the lead artist and songwriter of Roxy Music, a reputable art-rock band.
-He would later commence his journey in a solo career while still a Roxy Music member in 1973.
+He would later begin his solo career while still a member of Roxy Music in 1973.

 # 10 – The Right Stuff

 Released as the first single on his seventh album Bete Noire, the song “The Right Stuff” introduces us to the excellent musical skills of the music icon Bryan Ferry.
-Charming and classic, the song allows Bryan Ferry to offer his fans a hypnotizing vibe that not many artists can do.
-Thanks to Johnny Marr for his tremendous input to the song’s lyrics being featured as a songwriter in this incredible jam.
-From the instrumentals to the calming vocals of Bryan Ferry, everything about this song is classy, inviting pop-rock fans to seek out more of what the artist has to offer the world.
+Charming and classic, the song allows Bryan Ferry to offer his fans a hypnotic vibe that not many artists can.
+Thanks to Johnny Marr for his tremendous input on the song’s lyrics being featured as a songwriter in this incredible jam.
+From the instrumentals to Bryan Ferry’s calming vocals, everything about this song is classy, inviting pop-rock fans to seek out more of what the artist has to offer.

 # 9 – It’s All Over Now, Baby Blue

 What happens when a great artist gets to do a cover of a great song?
 Well, the answer is defined by what Bryan Ferry did with the song “It’s All Over Now, Baby Blue.”
-While there have been great covers of the song, Bryan Ferry’s vocals take this song to another arena of pleasure on this one.
-And more to that, the instrumental performances are so elegant making the overall performance phenomenal.
+While there have been great covers of the song, Bryan Ferry’s vocals take it to another level of pleasure.
+And more to that, the instrumental performances are so elegant, making the overall performance phenomenal.

 # 8 – Johnny And Mary